-For professional live and studio players, here are the very best of the high-end, the guitars that are reserved for those who have north of $/£1,000 burning a hole in their pockets.
+For professional live and studio players, here are the very best of the brands at the top end of the acoustic guitar market.
+These acoustic guitars are reserved for those of you lucky enough to have in excess of $/£1,000 burning a hole in your pockets.

-All of the guitars in this gallery have gained a minimum of a 4.5 star rating in our stringent reviews process.
-That means we feel these models' build quality, sound, playability and value for money are not in question at their relative price points.
+Each and every one of the guitars in this round-up have gained a minimum of 4.5 stars in our stringent reviews process.
+That means we feel these models' build quality, sound, playability and value for money are not in question, even at this rarified level.

-Here, you're looking at the best of the best in terms of build quality and tonewoods, while the trend for pre-aged wood via torrefaction processes is making it possible to buy new acoustics that already sound like well-worn vintage classics.
+Here, you're looking at the cream of the crop in terms of build quality and tonewoods.
+Notably, the trend for pre-aged wood via torrefaction processes is making it possible to buy new acoustics that already sound like well-worn vintage classics.

-The Builder’s Edition V-Class K14ce - one of four new 2018 V-Class launches that also include a K24ce, 914ce and PS14c - is quite a statement of intent.
-It combines the new V bracing with a notably different, more comfortable, Grand Auditorium style.
-Of course, its build-quality is nothing short of exceptional as we’d expect, and not least at this price.
+The Builder’s Edition V-Class K14ce is quite a statement of intent.
+It combines Taylor's revolutionary new V bracing with a notably different, more comfortable, Grand Auditorium style.
+Of course, its build quality is nothing short of exceptional as we’d expect, and not least at this price.
 We’re also reminded of the K14ce’s high-end lineage, however, by the paua ‘spring vine’ inlay that lies down the majority of the black/dark brown ebony ’board, while a lighter koa purfling stripe sits just inside the ebony edge-binding and continues around the headstock, which is again ebony-faced with a relatively demure paua inlay.
 The aged-gold Gotoh tuners perfectly fit the slightly worn-in vibe - hugely understated class, just like the green abalone dots in the ebony bridge-pins.
 While there’s plenty for those who love details to admire, the modern Taylor guitar is hugely sorted in terms of playing feel.
 V-Class, Builder’s Edition?
 Get used to those terms.
 Taylor has upped the ante.
 Considerably.

 Read the full review: Taylor Builder’s Edition V-Class K14CE

 There is traditionally a gap between how we enjoy the sound of our guitars and the way they’re represented plugged in.
-Enter Yamaha, a leader in stage-ready acoustic technology for decades - and in the A5R ARE, it may have just offered us a very desirable solution.
-The A5R''s rounded fretboard edges offer an enjoyable playing experience that mimics the feeling of guitars that have been played in to a degree and it has an ethereal quality in the high ranges, even though some treble resonance is traded with the lower action.
-The A5’s resonance and bright balance is a fine showcase for the clever SRT2 preamp - we actually couldn’t dial in a ‘bad’ sound on it because the treble and bass controls mirror the natural subtlety of the pickup/mic dynamic design.
+Enter Yamaha, a leader in stage-ready acoustic technology for decades - and in the A5R ARE, it has offered a very desirable solution.
+The A5R's rounded fretboard edges offer an enjoyable playing experience that mimics the feeling of guitars that have been played in to a degree and it has an ethereal quality in the high ranges, even though some treble resonance is traded with the lower action.
+The A5’s resonance and bright balance is a fine showcase for the clever SRT2 preamp - we actually couldn’t dial in a ‘bad’ sound, because the treble and bass controls mirror the natural subtlety of the pickup/mic dynamic design.
 An electro experience that captures the sound of an unplugged acoustic?
 The SRT2 is one of the closest to get there yet.
 An update that marks the A Series out as an essential consideration for players who rely on a consistent and controllable stage sound.

 Read the full review: Yamaha A5R ARE